bright/new-www/content/blog/software-engineer-with-a-focus-on-devops-meet-jacek-–-a-senior-backend-developer.md

 Yes, I believe that’s our duty.
 Nowadays automatization and CI/CD are necessities. **I can't imagine a modern, effective company without CI/CD**.
 Besides that, **as a developer, you should know how to deploy and deliver your application to clients** – this gives a whole new perspective on your work.

 <div class="image"><img src="/images/jacek_quote_ci_cd.png" alt="Quote on CI/CD" title="Quote on CI/CD"  /> </div>

+## How to start learning CI/CD?
+What’s your advice?

+First of all, you shouldn’t be scared of the number of tools available on the market.
+You should focus on one tool or just try to automate your project. **Choose one flow that you do manually and step by step turn it into a pipeline**.

+If you want to try AWS as your provider, you can start by using their web console, and then try to do the same using the AWS CDK tool.
+After that, you can just put the AWS CDK code and commands in some pipelines.
+Most of the tools have great documentation that will help you start.

+## You also work with Kubernetes.
+What are the pros and cons of it?

+Kubernetes is a powerful tool to run whole systems.
+However, not every project needs it.
+If you operate on a small scale, it’s not something essential.
+Also, **Kubernetes has a high entry threshold.
+It’s not something to tackle while starting your DevOps adventure**.

+**Kubernetes also requires time for maintenance**.
+You have to manage it, do updates, and monitor flows.
+You cannot just set it up and then get back to it after a month.
+You have to spend some time a week to ensure that everything works properly.

+However, in the long term, **this investment is worth it**.
+After proper configuration, **Kubernetes simplifies app releases, helps to manage instances or achieve high availability and zero downtown deployments**.
+It is a great tool to ensure that our apps will run just as we want them to.